The Principles of Psychology: Origins

-Selected important topics

-The Principles of Psychology covered a large number of topics, but some topics stand out as being more useful and applicable than others, particularly the sections on stream of consciousness, emotion, habit, and will.
+Key features

 Stream of consciousness

 Stream of consciousness is arguably James' most famous psychological metaphor.
 He argued that human thought can be characterized as a flowing stream, which was an innovative concept at the time due to the prior argument being that human thought was more so like a distinct chain.
 He also believed that humans can never experience exactly the same thought or idea more than once.
 In addition to this, he viewed consciousness as completely continuous.

 Emotion

 James introduced a new theory of emotion (later known as the James–Lange theory), which argued that an emotion is instead the consequence rather than the cause of the bodily experiences associated with its expression.
 In other words, a stimulus causes a physical response and an emotion follows the response.
-This theory has received criticism throughout the years since its introduction, but regardless, it still has its merits.
+This theory has received criticism throughout the years since its introduction.

 Habit

 Human habits are constantly formed to achieve certain results because of one's strong feelings of wanting or wishing for something.
 James emphasized the importance and power of human habit and proceeded to draw a conclusion.
 James noted that the laws of habit formation are unbiased, habits are capable of causing either good or bad actions.
 And once either a good or bad habit has begun to be established, it is very difficult to change.